©2021 William A. Lasher

 “Calliophis bivirgatis,” added Krause.
-“Notorious for their fast acting venom.
+“Notorious for their fast-acting venom.
 The snake paralyzes their small sized prey instantly.”

 Kurniawan nodded in agreement.
 “Coral snakes won’t attack without being provoked, but if you step on one, it’ll bite you.
-More common are leeches that drop off of trees and attach themselves to your skin.
+More common are leeches that drop from trees and attach themselves to your skin.
 If you get one on you, pull it off immediately.
 The wound may bleed, and I have a first aid kit in my knapsack.”

 We were walking single file on the trail, and Molly turned towards me and grimaced when he brought up the leeches.
 Kurniawan was in the lead, followed closely by Rebekah and Kristin.

 Vegetation on the jungle floor was colorful, bright green with a multitude of flowering plants.
-Wet from the frequent rain, there was abundant standing water in puddles.
+Wet from the frequent rain, there was abundant standing water in the puddles.
 Hardwood trees towered overhead, and the high canopy was alive with the sounds of bird calls and screeching monkeys.

 The trail followed a small creek, and there was metal piping about an inch in diameter that followed the stream bed.
 After a few hundred yards we found its origin, a spring bubbling up out of the rocks.
 The pipe was a gravity flow water system that provided safe drinking water for the village.